CompPhysics/MachineLearning/doc/LectureNotes/schedule.md

 - Lab Wednesday: Work on project 2
 - Lecture Thursday: Deep learning and Neural Networks, developing a code for Neural Networks
   - Video of Lecture at https://youtu.be/yzbxJI6LgL0
-- Lecture Friday: Tensorflow and the mathematics of neural network
+- Lecture Friday: Developing a neural network code
   - Video of Lecture at https://youtu.be/CPj4mh7M9no
 - Reading recommendations:
   - See lecture notes for week 41 at https://compphysics.github.io/MachineLearning/doc/web/course.html.